Wj0608/Rento-Fortune/README.md

 e.
 The player will evaluate whether to use protection card or not.

-d.
+f.
 The fee for station will vary, depending on the number of stations the player owns.

+g.
+The player will choose to travel to a best station for him.

 TODO: